Jcvarela/Chess/README.md

  Instructions:
   1. In order to play one must select the position of the piece first
-  2. Then one must select the desired postion to move
+  2. Then one must select the desired position to move
   3. The program will offer all possible moves for the piece in order to make it easier for inexperienced players
   4. The game ends when there are no more possible moves, or when checkmate occurs